airKing05/react-food/react-food/README.md

  - This is APP follow functional base react architecture.
  - This is **CRUD** application.
  - Searching feature is all added here with **Debouncing technique**.
- - Can search by Restaurant name, Dieshes name, Area etc.
+ - Can search by Restaurant name, dishes name, Area etc.
  - For the user Authentication the user login/logout page is also included.
  - To keep App simple one user Id with Password are added